hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 - Small space key and Shift keys by thumbs

 These ideas are very common even before TK1.
-Maltron's keyboard in 1980 had a small space key, and Fujitsu's "親指シフト" (Thumb Shift) keyboard in 1980 had Shift keys by thumbs (the space key was small too).
+Maltron's keyboard in 1980 had a small space key.
+Fujitsu's "親指シフト" (Thumb Shift) keyboard in 1980 had Shift keys by thumbs (the space key was small too).
 I feel curious why these ideas are rarely seen in a (bizarre) keyboard today.

 - Arrow keys under main cluster (right hand only)

 Symmetric arrow keys are the big charm of TK1.
-I tried to mimic it by placing Home / End / PgUp / PgDn instead of red arrows in left hand, but when I tested the layout with prototype, I realized it is a bad idea.
+I tried to mimic it by placing Home / End / PgUp / PgDn instead of red arrows on the left hand part, but when I tested the layout with several prototypes, I realized it is a bad idea.
-All navigation keys should be assigned to right hand because left hand should do copy paste.
+All navigation keys should be assigned to the right hand because the left hand should focus copy paste.

 - How about other ideas?